zhfeng1/gitlab-mcp/README.md

 37. `create_wiki_page` - Create a new wiki page in a GitLab project
 38. `update_wiki_page` - Update an existing wiki page in a GitLab project
 39. `delete_wiki_page` - Delete a wiki page from a GitLab project
+40. `get_repository_tree` - Get the repository tree for a GitLab project (list files and directories)
 <!-- TOOLS-END -->